My fathers words reflect my creative response to nature…vivid colour, texture, and atmosphere…

 Bernard Allen 1904 – 1990

-I received my Bachelor of Fine Art in 1997 and later went on to study a City and Guilds in Further Adult Teaching in 2004, qualifying in the UK.
+I received my Bachelor of Fine Art in 1997 majoring in printmaking and later went on to study a City and Guilds in Further Education Adult Teaching in 2004, qualifying in the UK.
 Since this time I have taught creative workshops both in the UK and New Zealand.
 I currently work from my studio in the beautiful Horowhenua region of New Zealand.
-Colour is a dominant part of my work which extends to pastel, acrylic, oil, ink and watercolour.
-My paintings are reflective of my pastel work, and I use the brush as one might use a pencil; to draw my paint onto the canvas.
-I also enjoy working tonally producing atmospheric studies.
+Colour is a dominant part of my soft pastel work which extends to a range of media.
+I also enjoy working tonally producing atmospheric landscape studies in charcoal.